-\Cref{asm:non-degenerate-theta} is needed to ensure that the limiting asymptotic variance is finite, and that the matrix $\Omega$ defined in the theorem statement below is invertible.
+\Cref{asm:non-degenerate-theta} is needed to ensure that the limiting asymptotic variance is finite and that the matrix $\Omega$ defined in the theorem statement below is invertible.
 It can be interpreted as the assumption that the parametrization of $\Theta$ is non-degenerate, since it requires that the functions $\e[\rho'_i(X;\theta_0) \mid Z]$ are linearly independent.
-Note that this assumption is somewhat lax, since in the case that it were violated, it is likely possible we could re-parameterize the problem with a lower-dimensional $\Theta$ in order to avoid this issue.
+Note that this assumption is somewhat lax, since if it were violated, it is likely possible we could re-parameterize the problem with a lower-dimensional $\Theta$ in order to avoid this issue.